-The ground sirloin is very lean and so it's blended with ground pork to ensure the burger stays nice and juicy even after it comes off the barbecue.
+The ground sirloin is very lean and so it's blended with ground pork to ensure the burger stays nice and juicy even after it comes off the grill.

 Many times top sirloin will go on sale in the grocery stores so that's the time to buy a few steaks on sale and grind the meat yourself.